Blogs

 15 min 1 15

 Telaeris’ service improved Base Property’s Inventory Process with efficiency and accountability.
-We achieved this by eliminating unnecessary printed labels, for assets that were removed from CAR or going to DRMO.
-Also by having the capability to add an unaccounted assets on the spot, we were able to save time.
+We achieved this by eliminating unnecessary printed labels for assets that were removed from CAR or going to DRMO.
+Also, by having the capability to add unaccounted assets on the spot, we were able to save time.
 Our service kept electronic form of an updated CAR with every asset added, label printed and not printed.
 Best of all, at the end of the day, an email with a report of the latest updated CAR was sent to the appropriate Base Property Team and Unit/Division RO for their records, making the team efficient with accurate information.

 Most importantly, our system allowed the process to be completed in just over 1 year.
 While this may have lost Telaeris two years of contracted personnel at the base, it was the right way to serve our customer.